-As migraineurs, we must be more aware, hyper-vigilant even after learning what triggers our debilitating attacks.
+As a person with migraines, you must be more aware, hyper-vigilant even to learn what triggers your debilitating attacks.

-Little did I know that it was hidden in so many things and that it can be quite so damaging to our overall good health.
+Little did I know that corn syrup was hidden in so many things and that it can be quite damaging to your overall good health.

-But as I trigger to sugar and sugars, I was suspect of corn syrup as well.
-I attributed it to allergy.
-Here is what I have uncovered so far.
-Keep reading right until the end to get your detailed list of foods high fructose corn syrup is in.
+Here is what I have uncovered so far... keep reading right until the end to get your detailed list of foods high fructose corn syrup is in.

 First – what is it exactly?
 High fructose corn syrup (HFCS) is used as a food preservative and processed sweetener made from cornstarch.
 Unlike other sugar additives, it prolongs the expiration date of most foods for a significantly lower price than other options, whilst maintaining a great taste.

 Some people say the sweeter the food, the more tastier it is.
 When I studied nutrition and later Chinese medicine, both fields believe you can eat more when things are sweet, just to please the taste buds.
 So this means you are more likely to overeat it.